Azure/portaldocs/portal-sdk/generated/top-extensions-flags.md

 | Extension Flags | Allow developers to specify features that they maintain. <br>Invoked with `https://portal.azure.com/?<extensionName>_<extensionFlag>=<value>`.   |  [#extension-flags](#extension-flags)  |
 | Shell flags        | Connect the developer's extension to features that are maintained by the Azure Portal team.
 Shell features do not require changes to the code in the developer's extension.<br> Invoked with  `https://portal.azure.com/?feature.<featureName>=<value>`.   |  [#shell-feature-flags](#shell-feature-flags) |

+**Feature flags can be moified by users, so extensions should be wary of using their values directly, specially when using them to construct URLs and making calls to those URLs.
+Extensions should validate all such uses of feture flag values to prevent injection.**

 <!-- The following sentence is from portalfx-domain-based-configuration-pattern.md. -->
   Changing the default feature flags that are sent to the extension requires Shell configuration changes and redeployment.